TIPM Test/Bypass Cable (Mini-Blade Fuses)

 15) Why couldn't my dealer or mechanic figure out that the fuel pump relay was faulty?

 Answer: It's VERY common for dealers or mechanics to improperly diagnose fuel pump relay problems.
 The most common misdiagnosis is a faulty fuel pump, which will cost you around $600.
-Reasons for improperly diagnosing fuel pump relay problems include: Relay failures are often intermittent, selling you a TIPM at $1200 is more profitable, faulty relays won't normally result in vehicle faults/codes, many people don't understand vehicle electrical systems, TIPMs are not a user or dealer serviceable part (i.e. they're not allowed to work on the parts inside), and they don't know how to test fuel pump relays.
+Reasons for improperly diagnosing fuel pump relay problems include: Relay failures are often intermittent, selling you a TIPM at $1200 is more profitable, faulty relays won't normally result in vehicle faults/codes, and many people don't understand vehicle electrical systems, TIPMs are not a user or dealer serviceable part (i.e. they're not allowed to work on the parts inside), and they don't know how to test fuel pump relays.
 Fortunately, fuel pump relays are our specialty and we can often diagnose problems over the phone or via email.

 16) Nothing happens when I turn the key.
 Is the cable at fault?